GeorgeBatch/GeorgeBatch/README.md

 ### Hi there 👋

-I am a PhD Student in [Health Data Science at Oxford](https://www.bdi.ox.ac.uk/study/cdt) supervised by [Professor Jens Rittscher](https://dartlunghealth.co.uk/team/prof-jens-rittscher/), [Dr Tapabrata (Rohan) Chakraborty](https://dartlunghealth.co.uk/team/dr-tapabrata-rohan-chakraborty/), and funded by [Professor Fergus Gleeson](https://www.oncology.ox.ac.uk/team/fergus-gleeson).
+I am a PhD Student in [Health Data Science at Oxford](https://www.bdi.ox.ac.uk/study/cdt) supervised by [Professor Jens Rittscher](https://dartlunghealth.co.uk/team/prof-jens-rittscher/) and funded by [Professor Fergus Gleeson](https://www.oncology.ox.ac.uk/team/fergus-gleeson).
 I am focusing on applications of **Computer Vision** 👀💻 to improving diagnostics and treatment of patients with lung cancer as part of the [DART](https://dartlunghealth.co.uk/) lung health project (see [my role](https://dartlunghealth.co.uk/team/george-batchkala/) in the project).

 **In September 2022 my first conference [paper](https://link.springer.com/chapter/10.1007/978-3-031-17979-2_12) 📝 got published at MICCAI 2022 CaPTion workshop! 🚀** In our work "Active Data Enrichment by Learning What to Annotate in Digital Pathology", we (1) proposed a new comprehensive annotation protocol for lung cancer pathology, (2) proposed a new metric for comparing how well a retrieval methods can prioritize examples from underrepresented classes, and (3) demonstrated that annotating and adding top-runked examples into the training set results in greater improvements to the algorithm performance  than annotating and adding random examples ([published paper](https://link.springer.com/chapter/10.1007/978-3-031-17979-2_12), [code](https://github.com/GeorgeBatch/active-data-enrichment)).